rosettatype/design-regression/_posts/2022-01-31-designing-books-for-alzheimers-disease.md

 forgetting the characters in a story and forgetting the events described in previous chapters.
 The layouts showed:

--  alternative presentations of a list of characters in the prelims (Figs 5a and 5b)
+-  alternative presentations of a list of characters in the prelims (Figures 5a and 5b)
--  a plot summary at the end of a chapter (Fig. 6a)
+-  a plot summary at the end of a chapter (Figure 6a)
--  a plot summary at the start of a new chapter (Fig. 6b)
+-  a plot summary at the start of a new chapter (Figure 6b)

 The samples again adopted the design of traditional works of fiction with the plot summaries added in a sans serif typeface and on a grey